Skip to main content

 I grew up in Botushë in Kosovo, surrounded by mountains, nature, and animals.
 With no electricity, no hot water, and only homegrown food, but a tenacious and affectionate grandmother who raised me with a lot of love and dignity.
 My grandparents owned a farm, where they would grow everything by themselves.
 The water came from the mountain springs and my grandmother baked fresh bread every day.
 My grandparents taught me the love for nature and animals.
 We named every cow, chicken and sheep living on the farm.
 They were part of the family and we treated them with the utmost respect and love.

-When I finished high school I went backpacking for almost two and a half years.
-I would work in every place I could, I cleaned, washed dishes, and worked as a waitress and at a farm just to earn enough money to explore the next city or country.
+When I finished high school, I went backpacking for almost two and a half years.
+I would work in every place I could: I cleaned, washed dishes, and worked as a waitress, and at a farm, just to earn enough money to explore the next city or country.
 I felt at home wherever I was, on four continents and in more than 20 countries.
-That is where developed a strong sense of global community and responsibility.
+That is where I developed a strong sense of global community and responsibility.

 When I returned to Zurich, I studied business administration and to finance my studies I had to work full-time as an accountant and later project manager.
 After my master's program in the UK and the US, I worked for several years in the finance industry.
 In my early thirties, I went on a three-week trip in the Amazon Rainforest that was supposed to be an adventurous getaway vacation.
 These three weeks in the middle of the Amazon turned out to be life-changing.
 I remembered another side of me.
 I wasn’t only a career-driven woman to pursue a life of independence, but I wanted to be part of something bigger with meaning.

-In 2018, we got our first big deal, a national listing at Rewe in Germany and started our collaboration with Pamela Reif.
+In 2018, we got our first big deal: a national listing at REWE in Germany, and we started our collaboration with Pamela Reif.
 That was our breakthrough.

-The vision of The Rainforest Company has only grown over the years together with an expanding network of organisations who support us.
-One of these examples is our cooperation with the world-leading scientist from ETH Zurich to increase and verify our impact.
-I wanted to ensure scientifically that the Rainforest company stands for environmental protection and human health.
-Our goal is to create healthy and sustainable food products filled with essential vitamins, minerals, and nutrients
+The vision of The Rainforest Company has only grown over the years, along with an expanding network of organizations that support us.
+One such example is our cooperation with world-leading scientists from ETH Zurich to increase and verify our impact.
+I wanted to ensure, from a scientific standpoint, that The Rainforest Company stands for environmental protection and human health.
+Our goal is to create healthy and sustainable food products rich in essential vitamins, minerals, and nutrients.

-Today I’m very proud of what we have achieved as team.
+Today, I’m very proud of what we have achieved as a team.
 All our products are organic, vegan, and naturally delicious.
-And most important; every single product has a substantial and positive impact on the rainforest and its people.”
+And most importantly, every single product makes a significant positive impact on the rainforest and its inhabitants.

 Your Cart